 Venerable Master, Dr, Tony Tenzin Malone BA(Hons), BSc, MA, Phd.
 Born 1979, London.
-Studied art at KIAD, Now the University College of Art, between 1997 & 2003 graduating in Visual Communications, after he then studied Buddhist Philosophy in vajrayana buddhism with monasteries in Nepal & India where he developed his understanding of Tea Blending & Tea Cultures.
-Later receiving the title of “Master” in GongFu for his work in using ChaDao – The way of Tea- as a means of achieving peace.
+Studied art at KIAD, Now the University College of Art, between 1997 & 2003 graduating in Visual Communications, after he then studied Buddhist Philosophy in Vajrayana Buddhism with monasteries in Nepal & India where he developed his understanding of Tea Blending & Tea Cultures.
+Later receiving the title of “Master” in GongFu for his work in using ChaDao – The way of Tea- as a means of achieving peaceful dialogues.

 A professional artist for over 25 years his watercolour work, with an emphasis on sea and landscapes, has been exhibited internationally, often overlapping with his passion for human rights leading to exciting and awareness raising of contemporary subjects using art forms to as part training tool and part activism.

-A respected international expert in Equality, Diversity and Human Rights.
-He attributes his unique approach for motivating and discussing rights to people as a desire to want to bring people together fairly, equally and creatively as friends.
+As respected international expert in Equality, Diversity and Human Rights.
+He attributes his unique approach for motivating and discussing rights to people as a desire to want to bring people together fairly, equally and creatively to form friendships.

 A long standing media consultant he has appeared on many local and national radio interviews together with TV and media interviews.

-In Buddhism he is a recognised Tulku and Master of Tea Ceremonial Performances.
-He currently has over 50 students worldwide whom he teaches both tea culture, history and ceremonies with the means to use Buddhist techniques to bring people together for reflection and friendships.
-This has lead on to many Interfaith and Inter-religious projects world wide which he continues to assist in the development of.
-He has made tea and performed artistic tea ceremonies for many thousands of people, of note including, HH the 14th Dalai Lama, members of the Royal Family, Various celebrities, and hundreds of young people through international scouting events.
-In 2010 he became a national gold award winning tea blender.
+In Buddhism he currently has over 50 students worldwide whom he teaches both tea culture, history and ceremonies to use Buddhist techniques to bring people together for reflection and friendships.
+This has developed in to many Interfaith and Inter-religious projects worldwide which he continues to assist in the development of.
+He has made tea and performed artistic tea ceremonies for many thousands of people, of note including, HH the 14th Dalai Lama, members of the British Royal Family, many celebrities, and hundreds of young people through international events.
+In 2010 he became a National Gold TrueTaste Award winning tea blender in the UK.

-He is also a volunteer for the Scout Association, as an Explorer Sea Scout Leader in Kent, a U.K. Specialist Advisor for Inclusion, and Internationally in various roles in human rights and Interfaith work in Scouting.
+A passionate volunteer for the Scouting Movement, as an Explorer Sea Scout Leader in Kent, a U.K. Specialist Advisor for Inclusion, and Internationally in various roles around inclusion, human rights and interfaith work in Scouting.

-Current work includes furthering development work with young people to address the refugee crisis worldwide.
+Current work includes furthering development work with young people to address the refugee crisis worldwide through developing projects focused on empathy.